Here’s how forced pairing of phones works like in Person of Interest:

 This is important for privacy and peace of mind.

-As you might imagine, easily hacked phones probably wouldn’t sell very well.
+As you might imagine, easily hijacked phones probably wouldn’t sell very well.

 So, even though a lot of the specific things done in the show are theoretically possible, doing it for real is a lot harder, slower, and less reliable.

-How Can Forced Pairing Happen in Real Life?
+Can You Force Pair a Cell Phone in Real Life?
 (4 Issues)

-Hopefully, that puts some of your fears to rest, but there are still some big unanswered questions.
+The fact that successfully force pairing a cell phone is extreme difficult should put some of your fears to rest, but there are still some big unanswered questions.

 If these attacks are actually possible in the real world, how do they work?